 A first language can occasionally come into disuse (undergo attrition) during childhood.
 Some longitudinal studies in children have documented the process of attrition over several weeks or months.
-Nicoladis & Grabois (2002) studied the simultaneous loss of Cantonese and acquisition of English in a young Chinese girl adopted by an English-speaking family in Canada, at age 17 months.
-The interactions with native Cantonese speakers over the three months following the child's arrival in Canada, revealed a rapid loss in both production and comprehension of this language by the child.
-Kaufman & Aronoff (1991) studied a native Hebrewspeaking child having immigrated to the United States with her family at age 2;6.
+Nicoladis and Grabois (2002) studied the simultaneous loss of Cantonese and acquisition of English in a young Chinese girl adopted by an English-speaking family in Canada, at 17 months of age.
+The interactions with native Cantonese speakers over the 3 months following the child's arrival in Canada, revealed a rapid loss in both production and comprehension of this language by the child.
+Kaufman and Aronoff (1991) studied a native Hebrew-speaking child having immigrated to the United States with her family at 2.5 years of age.
 This child, contrary to the adoptees in the present study and the Chinese girl mentioned above, continued being exposed to her L1 while acquiring L2 in the school environment.
 Yet, despite this continued exposure, attrition of L1 (lexical and morphological) was once again observed after only a few months in the country of immigration.
-Turian & Altenberg's (1991) study focussed on a Russian-English bilingual child whose exposure to Russian
+Turian and Altenberg's (1991) study focused on a Russian-English bilingual child whose exposure to Russian (L1) was radically reduced at 3.5 years of age.
+Observation of the child's L1 conversational skills almost one year after the reduction in L1 input revealed several compensatory strategies and other elements of language attrition.